 In 2018, the Company signed a contract with Naturgy: Fuerza y Energía Bii Hioxo, S.A. de C.V. to supply wind power to 17 of our stores.
 Additionally, the Company signed a contract with Alfa Cogeneración de Altamira, S.A. de C.V. to use clean electric energy from combined cycle generation.
 With these contracts, the Company intends to reduce its impact on the use of fossil fuels and make the operating costs of these stores more efficient, setting the stage for similar projects in the future.
 As of December 31, 2019, 27 of our stores were using some form of the clean electric power mentioned above.
 These alternatives are aimed at reducing and optimizing energy consumption and increasing energy efficiency.
 The process of change toward the use of clean sources of electricity has begun to yield positive results for the Company.
-We are working together with the state-owned company (CFE) to accelerate this process.
-At the end of December 2019, 36% of our total consumption came from clean sources.
-We are planning to achieve an 80% to 90% transformation of our electricity consumption from clean sources by 2020.
+In 2020, a new stores was constructed with a photovoltaic panel system to be energy self sufficients.
+At the end of December 2020, 48 of our stores uses any of the clean energy systems available.
+We are planning to achieve an 87% transformation of our electricity consumption from clean sources by 2021.

-In the specific case of the operation of the Cold Chain Distribution Center, there is an implicit risk due to the handling of gases necessary for the cooling of the goods.
+In the specific case of the operation of the Distribution Center, there is an implicit risk due to the handling of gases necessary for the cooling of the goods.
 However, this center has all the necessary precautionary measures to keep this risk under control.